-Thato Sebaeng indicated one of the things to consider is your retirement savings.
-Leaving a secure job means you won’t contribute towards an employer’s pension fund anymore.
-Some people cash in their provident funds to raise cash to start their businesses, but this means if the business fails you lose everything.
+Some people cash in their provident funds to raise cash in order to start business, but this means if the business fails you lose everything.

-Imara is an established asset management and can assist new businesses reckoned bad tax consequences.
+Imara South Africa is an established asset management that can assist new businesses in Africa.

 The information in this article was provided by Thato Sebaeng, a financial planner with Imara Asset Management South Africa (Pty) Ltd.